Total Test Best Practices - Introduction

 - Use a SCM to share test cases

 - Integrate into CI/CD pipelines after getting success with manual execution.
 CI/CD pipelines are not critical to get most success with test automation.
 The execution can still be manual.

 There’s a lot more to successfully automating unit testing on the mainframe than implementing a new tool, which is, of course, critical to enabling automation.
 Topaz for Total Test is the leading automated testing tool, first designed to automate unit testing and now enhanced to enable automated functional, regression and integration testing.
 This guide is intended to help you adopt the tool in your organization and learn how to use the tool for unit, functional and integration testing based on scenarios you’re likely to encounter.

 We welcome your feedback as we continue to update this document alongside the continuous improvement of Topaz for Total Test with quarterly enhancements.
 To share your feedback on or ask a question about a best practice, please contact your Compuware account manager.

-For more information on Topaz for Total Test, please visit http://compuware.com/topaz-for-total-test or contact your Compuware account manager.
+For more information on Topaz for Total Test, please visit The BMC Compuware Topaz for Total Test page or contact your BMC account manager.